Skip to main content

 2. Select Pulse Survey.

-3. Review the current score and historical trends for each metric.4.
-Expand the date range to six months to spot potential patterns in data gaps.
+4. Expand the date range to six months to spot potential patterns in data gaps.

 Hover over the score graph to see past data points.
 Click a metric to explore more insights and view related feedback.
-Understanding Data Gaps in Pulse Survey Results Data gaps may occur if your team doesn't meet specific participation thresholds.
+Understanding Data Gaps in Pulse Survey Results: Data gaps may occur if your team doesn't meet specific participation thresholds.

 Understanding the survey report